Jimsan123/Jimsan123/README.md

 - 👋 Hi, I’m @Jimsan123
 - 👀 I’m interested in programming and games
-- 🌱 I’m currently learning machine learning and python
+- 🌱 I’m currently writing a lot of c++
-- 📫 I’m currently studying Masters in AI
+- 📫 I’m currently working as a consulting SW dev

 <!---
 Jimsan123/Jimsan123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.